Akansha9821/Online-voting-Application/README.md

 # Online-voting-Application
-Online voting application project based on e-voting concept that authenticate user based on face recognition.
+Online voting  project based on e-voting concept that authenticate user based on face recognition.